Homemade currywurst or bratwurst served with a simple curry ketchup made from store cupboard staples, a true German street food legend!

 For the Curry Ketchup:

-- 6 Tbsp Tomato Ketchup
+- 6 tablespoon Tomato Ketchup

-- 2 Tsp Medium Curry Powder
+- 2 teaspoon Medium Curry Powder

-- 1½ Tbsp Worcestershire Sauce
+- 1½ tablespoon Worcestershire Sauce

-- 3 Tbsp Apple Juice
+- 3 tablespoon Apple Juice

-- 1 Tsp English (or German) Mustard
+- 1 teaspoon English or German Mustard

-- ½ Tsp Bicarbonate of Soda
+- ½ teaspoon Bicarbonate of Soda

 Instructions

-- When the sauce begins to bubble remove it from the heat and stir in the bicarbonate of soda, this will immediately react with the acid and begin to bubble.
+- When the sauce begins to bubble, remove it from the heat and stir in the bicarbonate of soda; this will immediately react with the acid and begin to bubble.
 Keep stirring until it stops bubbling and then set it aside.

 - Finely slice the spring onions.